Traditional Fiddle Music for Public and Private Events

 If you're interested in a caller for barn dance, or family/community dance, or private party, check out caller Paul Rosenberg's homepage at Homespun.biz

-Tamarack (l-r): Patricia Kernan, Jim Mead, and Sue Mead.
+Tamarack (l-r): Sue Mead, Patricia Kernan, Jim Mead

-Patricia Kernan - an artist and musician, Patricia adds the brightness of Irish penny whistle and the smoothness of flute to the the traditional fiddle tunes of Tamarack, as well as fiddle, clarinet and light percussion.
+Patricia Kernan - an artist and musician, Patricia adds the brightness of Irish penny whistle and the smoothness of flute to the the traditional fiddle tunes of Tamarack, and plays fiddle, clarinet and light percussion. as well.
 Patricia is also a member of the English Country Dance band, HeartsEase, and joins the Meads in the community and family dance bands The FireFlies and Tame Rutabaga.